 Not that long ago, I helped launch a new internal organisation at my place of employment.
-It’s not a committee or network; rather, it’s an association of adminstrative counterparts, both unionised and non-union (management) employees.
-This entity embodies the spirit of IYOTSA 2014, the International Year of the Secretary and Admin.
-Assistant.
+It’s not a committee or network; rather, it’s an association of administrative counterparts, both unionised and non-union (management) employees.

 Drawing on an undertaking I’d proposed and helped launch back in 2006 at my previous place of employment, I began informal conversations with colleagues.
 My early conversations took place with others who shared influence and capacity to help launch a COP, also known as a community of practice, with membership based on roles within the organisation.